Transportation

 How are we doing?

 Comparative data for Colorado Springs is challenging because of the dominance of the regional hub, Denver International Airport (DIA), which is only 90 miles away.
 Albuquerque and Boise provide the best comps of what Colorado Springs could be with no draw-off from Denver.
-Pre-COVID-19, Colorado Springs’ 2019 passenger load was 2.2 passengers per metro-area resident, which was 40% of Boise’s 5.5 passengers per capita and 38% of Albuquerque’s 5.7 passengers per capita.2
+Colorado Springs’ 2023 passenger load was 3.1 passengers per metro-area resident, which was 53% of Boise’s 5.7 passengers per capita and 54% of Albuquerque’s 5.6 passengers per capita.2

 Potential Steps